epwalton/epwalton.github.io/_posts/2022-05-03-dance-style-transitions.md

 We define a dance style transition as a moment -- short- and long-term -- when a dancer changes from training and working in one style of dance, like classical ballet, to another style.
 We studied this transition experience as an example to understand: the long-term, personal and professional evolution of a professional dancer's career; how to design technology to support the life and practices of professional dancers; and to critically examine the current designs and intentions of movement-based interactive systems for dance learning and choreography.

-{% include figure.html image="../../../../../P3_alignment.png" caption="Dancer D3 showing alignment in classical ballet (left) and modern dance (right)" position="center" width="500" height="500"%}

 We posed the following questions:
-What are their key challenged and strategies for overcoming the challenges of dance style transitions?
+What are their key challenges and strategies for overcoming the challenges of dance style transitions?
 And how do we build technology to support the individual dancer during this process?

+{% include figure.html image="../../../../../P3_alignment.png" caption="Dancer D3 showing alignment in classical ballet (left) and modern dance (right)" position="center" width="500" height="500"%}

+We interviewed 12 professional and pre-professional dancers, asking for examples of movements or concepts that exist both in classical ballet and their current style of dance.
+We focused on their experience learning the movement, their strategies in- and outside of the studio, and the external guidance they received during the process.

 {% include figure.html image="../../../../../Transitions_results.png" caption="Interview Result Analysis: Strategies (Short & Long) and External Guidance" position="center" width="1000" height="1000"%}